Hamiltonian analysis for perturbative $\lambda R$ gravity: Linearized gravity

-The constant $\lambda$ is introduced to establish the separate compatibility of the kinetic terms with the foliation-preserving diffeomorphisms; for $\lambda=1$ $GR$ is recovered.
-It is worth commenting, that the action (\ref{full}) has been analyzed at linearized level in \cite{park2, park3}.
-In this respect, the linearized ADM constraints are found.
-However, a complete canonical analysis was not developed, say, the classification of the constraints and the construction of the Dirac brackets were not reported, thus, we will develop our analysis in a different way.
-In fact, we will work with the linearized $EH$ action and we will introduce a set of new variables, this will allow us to write the action in a new fashion and the canonical analysis will be performed directly. \\ In this manner, bearing in mind that $\lambda R$ is a "slight" deviation from $GR$ characterized by the parameter $\lambda$, we will work with the well-known Fierz-Pauli Lagrangian for linearized gravity in its $3+1$ form, this is
+The constant $\lambda$ is introduced to establish the separate compatibility of the kinetic terms with the foliation-preserving diffeomorphisms; for $\lambda=1$ $EH$ action is recovered.
+This theory considers a preferred foliation, and the invariance diffeomorphism group is the one that preserves this structure, given by

+in coordinates adapted to the foliation.
+The action (\ref{full}) has been analyzed at linearized level in \cite{park1, park2} where the perturbation around a Minkowski background in the $ADM$ formalism was developed, this is

+where $\epsilon$ is an infinitesimal parameter.
+However, a complete canonical analysis was not developed; the complete identification of the constraints and the Dirac brackets were not reported.
+In view of this, we will develop a canonical analysis by working with the 3+1 formalism.
+In fact, we will use the linearized $EH$ action and a new set of variables.
+This will allow us to write the action in a new fashion, and the canonical analysis will be done directly. \\ In this manner, bearing in mind that $\lambda R$ is a “slight” deviation from $GR$ characterized by the parameter $\lambda$, we will consider the well-known Fierz-Pauli Lagrangian for massless particles of spin two \cite{fierz} and that describes linearized gravity, in its $3+1$ form (see Appendix A)